bminixhofer/gerpt2/README.md

 A small German GPT2.

+See the [GPT2 model card](https://huggingface.co/gpt2) for considerations on limitations and bias.
+See the [GPT2 documentation](https://huggingface.co/transformers/model_doc/gpt2.html) for details on GPT2.

 ## Comparison to [dbmdz/german-gpt2](https://huggingface.co/dbmdz/german-gpt2)

 I evaluated both GerPT2 and the other German GPT2, [dbmdz/german-gpt2](https://huggingface.co/dbmdz/german-gpt2) on the [CC-100](http://data.statmt.org/cc-100/) dataset and on the German Wikipedia: